WCSCourses/GCV23/modules/ReferenceAlignment/README.md

 ### Common Issue
 * A common issue here is not entering the prinseq command on one line in the terminal - you should only use the enter key at the end of the command to execute it.
-* Another common issue is typos - check the command carefully if you get an error - it is likely you have a typo
+* Another common issue is typos - check the command carefully if you get an error - it is likely you have mispelled a file or argument

 ***
 ### Questions